 Additional half hourly rate

-Fees will be reviewed in January 2017.
+Fees are reviewed in August.

 Payment is by monthly standing order, on the first day of the month.
 Alternatively, payment can

 be made weekly or monthly in cash.
 Please speak to Tracey to arrange this.